Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

 ObservationFrequencyTypical comment

-Fatigue / reduced performanceVery common"The first few weeks I was completely exhausted — now it's much better."
+Fatigue / reduced performanceVery common"The first few weeks I was completely wiped out, now it's better."

-Stopping on own initiativeFrequently reported"I just stopped taking it — then I got palpitations."
+Stopping it on one's own initiativeFrequently reported"I just left it out – then I got palpitations."

 Dizziness in the morningCommon"When I get up quickly everything goes black."

-Particularly striking: a significant proportion of users attempt to stop bisoprolol or reduce the dose on their own — often due to fatigue or reduced performance. brite's discontinuation warning has in many cases prevented patients from stopping the medication abruptly without medical advice.
-The combination bisoprolol + ibuprofen (reduces blood pressure lowering) and masked hypoglycaemia in diabetics are also among the most common warnings triggered by the interaction check.
+Particularly striking: a considerable proportion of users try to stop bisoprolol on their own initiative or to reduce the dose – often because of fatigue or reduced performance.
+In many cases the brite app's stopping warning has prevented patients from stopping the medication abruptly without consulting a doctor.
+The combination of bisoprolol + ibuprofen (weakens the blood-pressure reduction) and masked hypoglycaemia in people with diabetes are also among the most common warnings of the interaction check.

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.